-Once the MicroDur Thick Base is applied and you’ve given it time to dry, you’ll be applying the Microne Medium.
-Microne Medium is available in either a Stucco Effect or Continuous Effect – so you can be sure you’ll get the look that you want.
+Once the MicroDur Base is applied and you’ve given it time to dry, you’ll be applying the Microne Medium.
+Microne Medium is available in either a Stucco, Continuous or Coarse Effect – so you can be sure you’ll get the look that you want.
 Either way, the Microne Medium is strong and smooth, it’s just the “visual texture” that will vary depending on your choice.